FridonAI/fridon-ai/libs/community/plugins/fridon/fridon.md

 ## Introduction

 FridonAI leverages artificial intelligence to enhance the crypto experience, offering a suite of tools and services for cryptocurrency analysis, blockchain operations, and more.
-The platform's mission is to simplify complex blockchain interactions and provide insightful analytics through an intuitive chat interface.
+The platform's mission is to simplify complex blockchain interactions and provide insightful analytics through an intuitive chat interface with an assistant named Fridon.

 ## Products